Reel life: The mesmerizing saga of "56 Up" | WSGW 790 AM & 100.5 FM

 Andrew: “I’ve got one, but I don’t think much of her!”

-The man who talked to them all those years ago was Michael Apted, a 22-year-old researcher on the project.
+The man who plucked them from obscurity all those years ago was Michael Apted, a 22-year-old researcher on the project.

 “It was very funny, the original one, but it was also alarming,” Apted told Cowan.
 “You could see that people’s views of the world were totally determined by where they were coming from.
 And those who had somewhat impoverished backgrounds had a very narrow view of the world, and those who were in power had this grand view, not just of the world, but of their lives.”